4 Democratic women of colour slam Trump's 'xenophobic bigoted remarks'

 "The Dems were trying to distance themselves from the four 'progressives,' but now they are forced to embrace them," he tweeted Monday afternoon.
 "That means they are endorsing Socialism, hate of Israel and the USA!
 Not good for the Democrats!"

 Trump has faced few consequences for such attacks in the past.
-They typically earn him cycles of wall-to-wall media attention.
+They typically earn him cycles of wall-to-wall media attention and little blowback from his party.
 He is wagering that his most steadfast supporters will be energized by the controversy as much, or if not more so, than the opposition.

 The president has told aides that he was giving voice to what many of his supporters believe -- that they are tired of people, including immigrants, disrespecting their country, according to three Republicans close to the White House who were not authorized to speak publicly about private conversations.